jarikoi/berkeleycourse/lab_4/ApacheSpark-Introduction.md

 One obvious operation for Spark is to filter the data.
 Let’s filter out all crimes that seem to be related to `NARCOTICS`.

-We can do this using the filter operation and a lambda function that checks for the word “NARCOTICS” in each row.
+We can do this using the filter operation and a `lambda` function that checks for the word `NARCOTICS` in each row.
 We will return only rows that included that word.
 ```
 >>> narcoticsCrimes = noHeaderCrimedata.filter(lambda x: "NARCOTICS" in x)
 >>> narcoticsCrimes.count()
 663712
 ```
-It appears that 663,712 crimes are related to narcotics.
-Use take(n) to check that the data seems good.
+It appears that `663,712` crimes are related to narcotics.
+Use `take(n)` to check that the data seems good.
 For example:
 ```
 >>> narcoticsCrimes.take(20)